 Further customization in the regulation was introduced on the basis whether the NBFCs have access to public funds or not.
 Non-deposit accepting NBFCs with no public funds and no customer interface were exempted from complying with any prudential norms, thereby having the complete regulatory freedom to conduct their business activities.
-On the other hand, in order to avoid any misconduct behind these leverages, NBFCs-ND are required to ensure a leverage ratio of 7.
+On the other hand, in order to avoid any misconduct behind these leverages, NBFCs-ND is required to ensure a leverage ratio of 7.

 Furthermore, all the NBFC having customer interface are required to comply with governance requirements such as fair-practices code, anti-money laundering, etc., under the new framework.

 The provision regarding standard assets has also been increased by enhancing their limit to 0.40 % of the value of standard assets from 0.25 % earlier.

 The NOF requirement for all the NBFCs in India was prescribed to be a minimum of 2 crores INR.
 Earlier, the NBFCs registered prior to 21st April 1999 were required to maintain their NOF at 25 lacs INR.
 The limit for the NOF for all the NBFCs has been increased, keeping in view the need for the adoption of advanced technology, and to ensure sufficient capital base for diverse activities.

 The unrated AFCs were required to obtain investment grade rating by 31st March 2016.
 The limit for acceptance of deposits by a deposit accepting AFC has been reduced from 4 times to 1.5 times the net owned funds, and the credit concentration norms for all AFCs have also been brought in line with those of other NBFCs.